 I have previously defined cognitive advantage as ‘the demonstrable superiority gained through comprehending and acting to shape a competitive environment at a pace and with an ingenuity that an adversary’s ability to comprehend and act is compromised‘.
-The driver of such a capability is the wide scale adoption of AI to maximise knowledge discovery and to hyper-accelerate decision-making either by automated action or in augmenting a human.
+The enabler of such a capability is the wide scale adoption of AI to maximise knowledge discovery and to hyper-accelerate decision-making either by automated action or in augmenting a human.

 But what would the impact be if a company, or a government, held a cognitive advantage?
-I’ve been thinking about this and discussing it with colleagues too, and I don’t believe it is a position that we would want any firm or government to get too without strong ethical principles guiding their actions.
-There is a lot to unpack here – and I am still feeling my way too – and so I am going to cover this topic over a series of posts.
+There is a lot to unpack here – and I am still feeling my way – and so I am going to cover this topic over a series of posts.

 How would we know which companies, or countries, are already on (or have the potential to get on) a supercompetitor trajectory?
 How might we begin to prepare for such a possibility?
 Are there already super competitors amongst us such as the big tech firms like Microsoft or Google enabled as they are by their strategic investments in world-class AI labs such as OpenAI and Deepmind?
 Or a cognitive advantage as a sovereign capability developed by the United States or the China?

 I am unsure if we can prevent the rise of a supercompetitor.
 If such a state were to occur we should hope that the supercompetitor is guided by strong ethical principles.
 But there is an inherent paradox in such a statement; an ethical supercompetitor is unlikely to want to be a supercompetitor as they would deem it to be unethical.
 But what is more unethical?
 Being a benevolent supercompetitor to prevent bad actors from becoming a supercompetitor?
 Or deciding that it is not a state that any single organisation or country should occupy, and lead by example, but at the risk that this leaves the field open for less ethical competitors?